genixpro/kwola/README.md

 We are still sorting out precisely what the cause of the issue is.

-Lastly, if you are interested in connecting and debugging URL's that will require a TLS connection (URLS with https:// in part of it), then you will need to install the certificate that was generated when you installed kwola as a trusted root certificate.
-If you are on a computer with a full user interface with, you can do this easily using the following
+Lastly, if you are interested in connecting and debugging URL's that will require a TLS connection (URLS with https:// in part of it), then you will need to install the certificate for kwolas mitm proxy as a trusted root certificate.
+This certificate is generated fresh for each kwola installation for security purposes, so if you reinstall kwola, you must reinstall the certificate.
+If you are on a computer with a full user interface with, you can do this easily using the following command:
-command:

 `[user@localhost]$ kwola_install_proxy_cert`